Durga Puja Beckons: Art of ramp storytelling Priyadarshini way

 But in Priyadarshini’s case, her models are characters which embody a panache to express emotions dwelling on a specific subject.

-Be it a tribute to 100 years of Indian cinema or a musical ode or encapsulating the essence of old family values, Priyadarshini’s subjects have often traversed away from the cliched formula.
+Be it a tribute to 100 years of Indian cinema or a musical ode or encapsulating the essence of a Zamindar family, Priyadarshini’s subjects have often traversed away from the cliched formula.

-And every fashion show turn out to be a form of storytelling enchanting the audiences who are rapt in mesemerisation.
+And every fashion show turns out to be a form of storytelling enchanting the audiences who are rapt in mesemerisation.

 Being an ex-model herself, Priyadarshini uses all her expertise to guide her comrades who blindly follow her instructions – and the end result – a standing ovation is always a foregone conclusion.